conedevelopment/policy/README.md

 The `allow()` accepts two parameters.
 The first is the action to perform, the second is the **model object** or the **model name**, like in Laravel.
+NB: **model name** should be a lower case of the actual model in Laravel.
+Eg Comment becomes comment

 ```js
 gate.allow('view', model);